canvasxyz/canvas-docs/docs/about.md

 ### Scalability

-The first version of the Canvas protocol supports JavaScript as our execution language, and SQLite or Postgres as databases.
+The first version of the Canvas protocol supports JavaScript as an execution language, and SQLite as a database.

 However, the Canvas protocol is designed to be modular, so it will be possible to switch out the default database for more optimized solutions.
 We expect there will be other implementations of the Canvas engine, in high-performance languages like Rust, using high-throughput replicated SQL, and using streaming databases that can scale up to millions of concurrent users.

-In the first version of Canvas, our reference implementation serves as a living spec for the protocol.
-As it stabilizes, we plan to release a formal specification for how different signed messages, databases, and CRDTs are expected to behave within the Canvas system.